f-jiang/logicle-level-creator/learned.md

 ```
 - for checking exception cases, begin each case with an `if` statement rather than `else`/`else if` so that they don't
 get skipped over
+- stl iostream was created before exceptions and is therefore not exception-friendly
+- `std::unordered_set`: provide a custom hasher, either thru a function or an override of `std::hash<T>::operator()()`